Yash81300/Task-Management-System/QUICKSTART.md

 ## 🆘 Still Having Issues?

 1. Check full [README.md](README.md) for detailed troubleshooting
+2. Make sure you see `(venv)` in your terminal before starting the backend
-2. Verify all prerequisites are installed
+3. Verify all prerequisites are installed
-3. Make sure MongoDB is running
+4. Make sure MongoDB is running
-4. Check both terminal outputs for errors
+5. Check both terminal outputs for errors

 ---